mccombs/vtech2/content/blog/ten-ten-plan.md

 - What are the signs that they need support?
 - How do you get them back on track when they run off the rails?
 - Will they work with us in the office in Austin?

-### How to Make the Introduction
-Please make sure the candidate is interested.
-Before you make the direct introduction, tell us who the candidate is and why they are a great fit for Vertalo.
-We do not want to spend (that's a polite way of saying "waste") their time or ours unless hiring is a real option.
-You’re acting as a reference so please be honest and tell us about their strengths, their weaknesses, how you’ve worked with them in the past, and how we can best make them successful.

 ### Thank You!
 We thrive through our network.
 With the right introduction you can add a great deal of value and help Vertalo achieve its full potential.
 We need your help to find the best people.
 Thanks for supporting us!